syegulalp/pypacker/readme.md

 where `entrypoint.py` is what's executed to start your app, and your actual app and all its files live in `appdir` and below.
 This makes it easier for PyPacker to detect data files that are adjacent to your application.

+The `examples` directory in the repository contains some sample project layouts that you can study.

 ### Optimization process

 Start by using only `-a` to specify which file to analyze, along with `-f` if needed, *and no other options*.
 This creates the most baseline package possible.